mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 has been recognised as important for continuous progress (and not only for newly initiated work).

 A highly concentrated meeting, in structure similar to the in-person plenary meeting, provides value for cross-participants.
-Further a well defined meeting time, rather than spreading many interims over the whole year can make deconflicting with other non-IETF meetings easier.
+Further, a well defined meeting time, rather than spreading many interims over the whole year can make deconflicting with other non-IETF meetings easier.

 While the time during an in-person meeting can be used very intensively, even a compact and full online